 Stuff Blowing Up: Happens at TRIST regularly.
 To the point where the staff has yet to purchase any 2s for the "Number of days since last accident" signs.

 The forces assaulting La Forace Prison use the heavy reinforced door as an improvised claymore.

 Succession Crisis: Only five of the nine faction leaders were online at the time of the summoning, leaving the remaining races (Puca, Gnomes, Undines, and Imps) in varying states of disarray and confusion.

 Suicide Mission: Operation Dunkirk.
-Lord Mortimer and General Garmont are working hard to increase the odds as much as possible.
+Lord Mortimer and General Gramont are working very hard to increase the odds as much as possible.

 The War Room: We see the one in Tristain royal castle.
 Other fortifications usually have something similar.